New · Veo 3.1 live — up to 4K with native audio

 Ask a hobbyist which AI video tool to use and they'll name whatever went viral this month.
 Ask someone who ships client work and you'll get a different shape of answer entirely - because professionals aren't choosing a tool, they're choosing a system that has to survive deadlines, budgets, and a client asking "can we go again, but warmer?"

-I've spent twenty-five years in broadcast production and the last few running AI pipelines for clients.
+I've spent twenty-five years in creative production and the last few running AI pipelines for clients.
 What working creators actually optimise for comes down to four things:

 • Per-shot model choice.
 No single model wins on every shot type, so pros keep several within reach.